shabeer-syed/ACEs/CM.md

 Includes indicators such as neglect (pre-post birth), child protection recordings or out-of-home placements by social care services (see [code list browser](https://acesinehrs.com/codelist)).

-Suspected CM included any maltreatment-related indicator with cosssdes or measures describing presentations likely to refer to CM but without mentioning the underlying cause (e.g. harm caused by non-specified person), safeguarding procedures or child social service interventions.48 For instance, the “suspected CM, NOS” indicator contains codes mentioning “Victim of sexual abuse”, “Multi-professional risk assessment done”, “Assault in the home”
+Suspected CM included any maltreatment-related indicator with codes or measures describing presentations likely to refer to CM but without mentioning the underlying cause (e.g. harm caused by non-specified person), safeguarding procedures or child social service interventions.48 For instance, the “suspected CM, NOS” indicator contains codes mentioning “Victim of sexual abuse”, “Multi-professional risk assessment done”, “Assault in the home”

 --------------------------------
 ## Indicator list